calebschoepp/caleb-www/content/blog/how_to_setup_oh_my_posh_on_ubuntu.md

 # Setup the fonts

 This is the tricky part.
 Start by installing a nerd font from [here](https://www.nerdfonts.com/font-downloads).
 I recommend using [Meslo](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/Meslo.zip).
 Now you need to install the font to your system.
-Using the instructions found [here](https://gist.github.com/matthewjberger/7dd7e079f282f8138a9dc3b045ebefa0) we should do the following:
+Based on the instructions found [here](https://gist.github.com/matthewjberger/7dd7e079f282f8138a9dc3b045ebefa0) we should do the following:

 ```bash
 cd ~